dhpup/argo101/README.md

 * Open https://github.com/dhpup/argo101
 * Click “Fork”.

+### 2. In this Repo enable GitHub Actions.
+* Click "Actions" in the top bar at GitHub.com in your repo.
+* Enable GitHub Actions workflows to be executed.

-### 2. In our CI steps, we're going to update the image version.
+### 3. In our CI steps, we're going to update the image version.
 * Click into the GitHub Actions YAML file here: [GitHub Actions CI Steps](.github/workflows/gha.yml)
 * Adjust the env version to 1.21.6
 * Commit the changes on GitHub.
 * Once the GitHub Actions build completes, you can verify the changes were made to your staging environment YAML here: [Staging Environment Kustomization](nginx/env/stage/kustomization.yaml)

-### 3. Next Open the Argo CD UI & Add your application YAML.
+### 4. Next Open the Argo CD UI & Add your application YAML.
 * Open the Argo CD UI here: [Argo CD UI for Argo 101 Webinar](https://cd.demo.akuity.io/applications?proj=&sync=&health=&namespace=&cluster=&labels=)
 * Click "Login" in the top right then log in via GitHub.
 * Click "+ New App" (Top Left), then configure the following settings.